-Background and Prior Experience: Mr. Hanser was employed for 33 years with Robert Bosch GmbH, a German multinational engineering and electronics company.
-He held various positions at Bosch in various countries, including at its Automotive Original Equipment and Automotive Aftermarket Division, Power Tools Division, Blaupunkt/Car Multimedia Division, and Corporate Sales and Marketing Division.
-Mr. Hanser most recently was the President of Bosch's Automotive Original Equipment and Automotive Aftermarket Division from July 2006 to June 2013.
-From June 2013 to December 2015, he served as a part-time member of the Board of Management of Bosch Management Support, an internal "senior experts" consulting business, and he continues to provide occasional consulting services to Bosch.
+Background and Prior Experience: Since January 2018, Mr. Hanser has been a senior advisor regarding automotive matters to McKinsey & Company, a global management consulting firm.
+Mr. Hanser was employed for 33 years with Robert Bosch GmbH, a German multinational engineering and electronics company.
+He held various positions at Bosch in various countries, including at its Automotive Aftermarket Division, Power Tools Division, Blaupunkt/Car Multimedia Division, and Corporate Sales and Marketing Division.
+Mr. Hanser most recently was the President of Bosch's Automotive Aftermarket Division from July 2006 to June 2013.
+From June 2013 to December 2015, he served as a part-time member of the Board of Management of Bosch Management Support, an internal "senior experts" consulting business.